thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 A **runtime system** is the environment that enables a program to be executed.
 When JavaScript was released in 1995, its only runtime system was inside a web browser.
 That all changed in 2009, when Ryan Dahl created **Node.js**, a runtime system for executing JavaScript programs outside a web browser.
 By using Node.js, developers can write JavaScript programs that run directly on an operating system like Linux, Mac OS X, and Windows.

-When a JavaScript program runs inside a web browser, it's only concerned with browser related tasks using functions like the following.
+When a JavaScript program runs inside a web browser, it's only concerned with browser related tasks and has access to functions like the following.

 - `document.querySelector()`
 - `document.createElement()`